Blendify/blender-manual/blender_docs/manual/rigging/constraints/relationship/follow_path.rst

 Curve Radius
    Objects scale by the curve radius.
 See :doc:`Curve Editing </modeling/curves/properties/geometry>` Fixed Position
-   Object will stay locked to a single point somewhere along the length of the curve regardless of time Offset
+   Object will stay locked to a single point somewhere along the length of the curve regardless of time.
+Offset
    The number of frames to offset from the "animation" defined by the path (by default, from frame 1).
 Follow Curve